 - A professional recommendation

 A physician or licensed mental health professional may recommend that a student attend a different school and must submit a letter explaining the need for the transfer.
 Click here for a letter to submit to your provider.
-A recommendation which identifies a specific school for the student to attend is not appropriate and a revised letter outlining the needs rather than the specific location will be requested.
-The professional providing the recommendation should provide the diagnosis, treatment plan, and anticipated outcomes for the student, whats steps have been made to include the school in the treatment plan and the result of the collaborative approach.
+A recommendation that identifies a specific school for the student to attend is not appropriate and a revised letter outlining the needs rather than the specific location will be requested.
+The professional providing the recommendation should provide the diagnosis, treatment plan, and anticipated outcomes for the student, whats steps have been made to include the school in the treatment plan, and the result of the collaborative approach.
 Anne Arundel County Public Schools will determine where the needs of the student can best be met.
 The consent form must accompany your letter of professional recommendation.
 Click here for a letter to submit to your provider in Spanish.

 - To complete the final year at a school.